danielrosehill/Remote-Jobs-Research-Agent/README.md

 ## Repository Structure

-### System Prompts
+### Prompt Files
-The repository contains several variations of system prompts:
+The repository contains three comprehensive prompt files, each containing both the system prompt and JSON schema:

-- **All-in-one versions**: Complete prompts that include both instructions and templates
-- **Split versions**: Separate files for instructions and templates
-- **JSON array versions**: Structured data format for each prompt variation

-### Templates
-Templates are provided in two formats:

-- **Markdown templates** (`/templates/as-md/`): Human-readable format
-- **JSON templates** (`/templates/json/`): Structured data format for programmatic use

-Each template has multiple variations:
-- Basic company research
+- **[Basic Company Research](/prompts/basic.md)**: General company research without specific focus
-- General remote work assessment
+- **[Remote Work Focus](/prompts/remote-general.md)**: Detailed assessment of remote work policies and culture
-- Specialized templates (e.g., for specific regions like Israel)
+- **[Remote Work for Israel](/prompts/remote-ex-isr.md)**: Specialized research for remote job seekers in Israel

+Each prompt file includes:
+1. A complete system prompt with instructions
+2. A markdown template for the research report
+3. A JSON schema that can be used for structured data processing

 ## Recommended Tooling